Pathways for Lifecycle Building Practices: Material Reuse in Tiny Home Construction

-Michael Moreno and Nathaniel Hooper will present the findings of their research on the efficacy of using Tiny Homes to meet the affordable housing needs of Michigan communities, and how innovative building practices can mitigate some of the negative environmental impacts of these structures.
-This project will compare the social, economic, and environmental impacts of building Tiny Homes using a Domicological approach versus traditional building methods.
-The aim of this project is to provide economic and community developers an insight into how life-cycle design practices can empower Michigan communities to transform abandoned structures into affordable Tiny Homes.
+Michael Moreno and Nathaniel Hooper researched the efficacy of using Tiny Homes to meet the affordable housing needs of Michigan communities, and how innovative building practices can mitigate some of the negative environmental impacts of these structures.
+This project compared the social, economic, and environmental impacts of building Tiny Homes using a Domicological approach versus traditional building methods.
+The aim of this project was to provide economic and community developers an insight into how life-cycle design practices can empower Michigan communities to transform abandoned structures into affordable Tiny Homes.

 Michael Moreno-Beals, Private Consultant

 Michael Moreno was raised in Ann Arbor, Michigan and attended Rudolf Steiner and Pioneer High School before receiving his bachelor's degree in physics from the University of Michigan in Ann Arbor.
 Since graduating in 2015, Michael has helped launch a food truck in South Carolina, volunteered and sits on the Board of the Lansing Bike Co-op, worked for a non-profit in Grand Ledge that provides environmental updates for manufactured homes, and co-founded a tree care company in Lansing.
 Michael is currently pursuing research into Tiny Homes as a means of providing affordable housing while minimizing the negative and maximizing the positive environmental, social, and financial impacts for both producers and consumers alike.
 He is also employed full time as a power line clearance arborist for Asplundh Tree Expert Co.